December 18 – 26, 2022

 Join us as we celebrate Hanukkah, the Festival of Lights!
-Gather with us every evening to light the menorah and join together with music, led by musicians Livia and Bill Vanaver or Cantor Suzanne Bernstein.
+Gather with us every evening to light the menorah and join together with music, led by local musicians and cantors.

-The celebration continues with cooking demonstrations and tastings as our incredible chefs make challah bread and delightful potato latkes with smoked salmon tartare and chive crème fraiche.
+The Hanukkah celebration continues with cooking demonstrations and tastings presented by the Mohonk culinary team.
 Our dining menus will feature a special option to honor this holiday.
-Plus cookie decorating, daily crafts from the front desk, movies and so much more!
+Plus cookie decorating, daily crafts from the front desk, movies, and so much more!

 Livia Drapkin Vanaver and Bill Vanaver

 The Vanavers offer a joyful collection of Hanukkah songs and dances to enliven the ritual of the Festival of Lights at Mohonk.
 They are founder/directors of The Vanaver Caravan, a company of dancers and musicians who present traditional and folk-based dance and music and offer programs in schools, theatres and festivals throughout the US and abroad.
 Livia was a member of the Hebraica Dancers, in residence at the 92nd Street Y. She has taught Israeli Folk Dance and World Dance at colleges, universities and in schools as part of an extensive Arts Education program.
 She is a recipient of the Federation of Reconstructionist Congregations and Havurot Tof Miriam Award for Outstanding Artistic Contribution to Synagogue Life.
 The Vanaver Caravan was featured in the 2019 Conney Conference on Jewish Arts and often appears at the Annual Israeli Dance Festival.
 Livia is also on the Board of Advisers for the Network for the Advancement and Perpetuation of Jewish Culture.